aspose-html/aspose-html-reference-tutorials/html/english/java/converting-between-epub-and-image-formats/convert-epub-to-jpg/_index.md

 For further details and documentation, please refer to the [Aspose.HTML for Java documentation](https://reference.aspose.com/html/java/).

-## FAQ's

-### Q1: What is Aspose.HTML for Java?

-A1: Aspose.HTML for Java is a Java library for working with HTML and various document formats, providing a wide range of features and functionalities.

-### Q2: Where can I download Aspose.HTML for Java?

-A2: You can download Aspose.HTML for Java from the website [here](https://releases.aspose.com/html/java/).

-### Q3: Is there a free trial available?

-A3: Yes, you can access a free trial of Aspose.HTML for Java [here](https://releases.aspose.com/).

-### Q4: How do I get support for Aspose.HTML for Java?

-A4: You can get support and assistance from the Aspose community by visiting their [forum](https://forum.aspose.com/).

-### Q5: Can I obtain a temporary license for Aspose.HTML for Java?

-A5: Yes, you can get a temporary license from [here](https://purchase.aspose.com/temporary-license/).

 ## Frequently Asked Questions

 **Q: How do I convert multiple EPUB files in one run?**